SaganRitual/SKPlayground/README.md

 #  SKPlayground

-A tool for experimenting with SpriteKit
+A desktop (macOS only, not iOS) tool for experimenting with SpriteKit.

 ![](https://github.com/SaganRitual/SKPlayground/blob/main/SKPlayground%20Place-Select-Move.gif)